peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public static readonly PeterO.Numbers.EFloat SignalingNaN;

-A not-a-number value that signals an invalid operation flag when it's passed as an argument to any arithmetic operation in arbitrary-precision binary float.
+A not-a-number value that signals an invalid operation flag when it's passed as an argument to any arithmetic operation in arbitrary-precision binary floating-point number.

 <a id="Ten"></a>
 ### Ten